JuanmaCopia/lissa/INSTALL.md

 }
 ```

 Let's call the new case study `mycasestudy`.
-In the following, we describe the four steps that need to be performed to analyze this code with `LISSA`.
+In the following, we describe the five steps that need to be performed to analyze this code with `LISSA`.

 ### Step 1: Create a folder for the new case study, and copy the code to be analyzed to the folder